sdutwsl/sync-web-time/README.md

 # Description
-A simple tool that synchronizes the web time in UTC(+8) for Windows from a website.
+A simple tool that synchronizes the web time in UTC(+8) for Windows from a website or a command line argument.

 # Usage
 ```